How Much Does 2007 Chevrolet HHR Insurance Cost?

 - Accident Forgiveness – Certain companies will allow you to have one accident before hitting you with a surcharge if you are claim-free for a particular time prior to the accident.

 - New Car Discount – Putting insurance coverage on a new car is cheaper because new vehicles have to meet stringent safety requirements.

-- Passive Restraint Discount – Vehicles equipped with air bags and/or automatic seat belt systems can qualify for discounts of 20% or more.
+- Passive Restraint Discount – Vehicles equipped with airbags and/or automatic seat belt systems can qualify for discounts of 20% or more.

 It’s important to understand that most discount credits are not given to the entire policy premium.
-Some only apply to the cost of specific coverages such as liability and collision coverage.
+Some only apply to the cost of specific coverage, such as liability and collision coverage.
 So even though they make it sound like you can get free auto insurance, companies don’t profit that way.
 But any discount will cut the cost of coverage.

 Tailor your coverage to you

 When it comes to choosing proper insurance coverage, there is no single plan that fits everyone.
-Everyone’s needs are different so this has to be addressed.
+Everyone’s needs are different, so this has to be addressed.
 Here are some questions about coverages that may help highlight whether you might need an agent’s assistance.

 - Am I covered if I hit my neighbor’s mailbox?